Philadelphia Juvenile Defense Attorney

 Depending on the case, deferred adjudication may be a possible outcome.
 If your son or daughter successfully complies with certain court rules and requirements for a set period of time, such as passing drug tests, the charges against your son or daughter can be dropped.

-Philadelphia Juvenile Defense Lawyers Can Help if Your Child Was Arrested
+Philadelphia Juvenile Crime Defense Lawyers Can Help if Your Child Was Arrested

 A criminal charge in youth, such as shoplifting, property destruction, or marijuana possession, can derail even the most promising future.
 Ensure that your son or daughter’s rights will be aggressively protected by a skilled and respected attorney with a record of obtaining favorable case outcomes, like Philadelphia juvenile crimes attorney Lloyd Long.

-At The Law Office of Lloyd Long, our legal team handles cases throughout Philadelphia, including neighborhoods in Center City, South Philadelphia, West Philadelphia, and North Philadelphia.
-If your son, daughter, grandchild, or younger sibling was arrested in Philadelphia, call us immediately at (215) 525-6818 for a free legal consultation about how we can help.
+At the Law Office of Lloyd Long, our legal team handles cases throughout Philadelphia, including neighborhoods in Center City, South Philadelphia, West Philadelphia, and North Philadelphia.
+If your son, daughter, grandchild, or younger sibling was arrested in Philadelphia, call for a free legal consultation – (215) 302-0171.